Audience menu for:

 Students who meet the requirements for the CPA examination and subsequently pass this exam will be in a position to receive the most prestigious jobs in the field of accounting.

-According to the 2012-2013 Occupational Outlook Handbook, employment of accountants is expected to grow 16% through 2020.
+According to the 2016-2017 Occupational Outlook Handbook, employment for CPA's is expected to increase 11% through 2024.
 Furthermore, data from the state of Maryland’s Job Outlook: 2004 – 2014 projects employment for accountants and auditors in the Susquehanna workforce area to grow at a rate of 64.5 percent, the fourth highest growth rate of occupations in the area.

 Prof. James Baker